-Submission of homework problems will be determined on a section-by-section basis.
-Homework will be completed and submitted online.
+Submission of WebAssign homework problems will be determined on a section-by-section basis.
+WebAssign homework will be completed and submitted online.
 These assignments are graded automatically when submitted.
 Special assignments will consist of in class discussions as well as in class groupwork and Kahoot quizzes.
 Kahoot quizzes are graded upon completion.
-In class discussions or
+In class discussions or groupwork will be graded within 72 hours after due date.
+Exams will be in class and grades will be posted with in 72 hours after due date.